supertokens/supertokens-auth-react/examples/with-emailverification-with-otp/README.md

 -   The frontend code is located in the `src` folder.
 -   The backend API is in the `api-server` folder.

+## Node Mailer setup

+We will be using node mailer to send the verification mails.
+You can use the `.env.example` file as a template and create a `.env` file which will contain your email credentials.

 ## Modifications for Email Verification with OTP:

 You can take a look at our [quick setup](https://supertokens.com/docs/thirdpartyemailpassword/introduction) guide on how to setup EmailPassword and Social Login.
 Once setup we can now start making changes to our frontend and backend to enable the Email Verification with OTP flow.